commserve1/zxcv/README.md

-# zxcv updated on Git
+# zxcv updated on Git and now offline